Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

         * Verify that clicking the easy button will load the easy questions in a random order
         * Verify that clicking the medium button will load the medium questions in a random order
         * Verify that clicking the hard button will load the hard questions in a random order
-        * Verify that the users name is displayed within the "Great stuff" message
+        * Verify that the players name is displayed within the "Great stuff" message
       * Question Section
         * Verify that the question and the answers are displayed correctly
         * Verify that the hamburger icon will disappear